 Historically speaking, the CTA industry was dominated by managers utilizing "Trend Trading" techniques.
 Over the past 15+ years, however, more and more firms morphed into "multiple-strategy" approaches utilizing additional techniques such as Risk-Parity, Mean-Reversion, Carry, Vol-Targeting, Machine-Learning and others.
 With pure trend trading representing only as much as perhaps 25% of their strategies, it became very difficult to determing how classic "trend" was performing.

-(or the excess return of an investment relative to a benchmark) in the stock market, because the S&P 500 is such a widely-accepted barometer.
+It is very easy to measure Alpha (or the excess return of an investment relative to a benchmark) in the stock market, because the S&P 500 is such a widely-accepted barometer.
 By contrast, computing Alpha in the Alternative Assets (or CTA) space is a much more difficult endeavor because there is not a single widely-acceptable barometer of returns.
 Of the indices which are available, they may be slow to report, carry potentially misleading risks such as: survivorship bias, selection bias, backfill bias, and may be about as transparent as mud.

-We created this Index not only to help educate people on basic Trend Trading principles through repeated examples, but to make a more useful and timely index useful in comparing manager or strategy performance to that of a classic and pure trend trading philosophy.
+We created this Index not only to help educate investors on basic Trend Trading principles through repeated examples, but to make a more useful and timely index useful in comparing manager or strategy performance to that of a classic and pure trend trading philosophy.

 Every minute of every trading day - from 7am to 3pm since the beginning of 2014 - we have been using our computers to assess the trading signals of a very simple trend trading program.
 Trade signals have been timestamped and monitored from cradle to grave, allowing us to compile the hypothetical return stream with a high-level of accountability and transparency.

 The name will make perfect sense once you have a firm grip of basic trend following strategies and the parameter set we are using.
 Before you have your "lightbulb moment", it may seem a little silly.
 Hang in there!